lamarios/sparknotation/README.md

 >>> Hello world
 ```

-An instance of heach SparkController will be created and you can get it back
+An instance of each SparkController will be created and you can get it back
 ```Java
 Sparknnotation.getController(TestController.class);
 ```